RockSolidKnowledge/TokenExchange/README.md

  &subject_token_type=urn:ietf:params:oauth:token-type:access_token
 ```

+### Supporting the actor (act) claim

+To support the actor claim in generated tokens, you will need to update your IdentityServerprofile service to include this claim type.
+This can be done using `IssuedClaims`, to save updating your scopes.

 ## Default implementation – API to API delegation

 Our default implementation is designed for API gateways and microservices that receive an access token authorized by a user and need to call another API on behalf of that user.